felicepng/yelpfriends/README.md

 Making use of the Yelp user dataset, YelpFriends aims to help users find new friends using mutual connections.
 The dataset can be found here: https://www.yelp.com/dataset

 We make use of trees and graphs to conduct searching, creating Breadth First Search algorithm to compute the 1st and 2nd degree connections of each user.
+For our graphs, we tried the Adjacency Matrix and Adjacency List implementations to build our graph.

 Requirements:
 Ensure yelp_academic_dataset_user.json is in src/main/resources before running the backend.